 Bio: James Paul “J.P.”
-Gonzales is an undergraduate student at the University of California Merced, currently working towards a B.A. in Cognitive Science.
-While familiar with the commonly leftist ideals of equality of opportunity and social justice as early as high school, it wasn’t until around 2009 that he noticed the significance of the libertarian philosophy: both as a critique of statist solutions to complex social problems and in furthering the goals traditionally held by the Left.
-He has been inspired by a host of incredible libertarian thinkers, both classical and contemporary, and even some who would shy away from the libertarian label!
-Today, J.P. is very interested the psychological and cultural features of libertarianism, particularly in understanding the roots of anti-authoritarianism and the human need for personal autonomy.
-He is also very committed to the dialectic process as applied to libertarianism, the art of context-keeping and the importance of gaining new perspectives in libertarian discourse.
-J.P. is currently the President of the Students for Liberty group at UC Merced, has been an active member of the Complete Liberty meetup group which regularly holds “Monday Mises” meetings at Cafe Libertalia in San Diego, and has worked as a volunteer at California’s Libertopia Festival for the last two years.
+Gonzales is an undergraduate student at the University of California Merced, finishing a BA degree in Cognitive Science.
+While supportive of the commonly leftist ideals of equality of opportunity and social justice as early as high school, it wasn’t until 2009 that he noticed the significance of the libertarian philosophy: both as a critique of statist solutions to complex social problems and in furthering the goals traditionally held by the Left.
+He has been inspired by a host of incredible libertarian thinkers, both classical and contemporary.
+Today, J.P. is interested the psychological and cultural features of libertarianism, particularly in understanding the roots of anti-authoritarian attitudes and the human need for personal autonomy.
+He will be applying to Ph.D programs in social psychology and organizational behavior for Fall 2014, aiming to do experimental research on the psychological effects of social power.
+J.P. served as a Campus Coordinator for SFL from 2012-2013 in Central and Northern California, supporting groups at CSU Fresno, Bakersfield, and Stanislaus.
+He also served as President of Students For Liberty @ UC Merced and is responsible for organizing the 2013 Northern California Students For Liberty Regional Conference at UC Berkeley in October.

 Favorite Figures in Liberty: Nathaniel Branden, Wes Bertrand, John Taylor Gatto, Helmut Schoeck, Murray Rothbard, Gary Chartier, Kevin Carson, Scott Horton